jack-driscoll/jack-driscoll.github.io/about.md

 - Locker Room
 - Being part of a team
 - Physicality

+Read more about my [shrine to American Football here](https://jackd.ethertech.org/2025-06-05-football.html).

 ***How else can you get in touch with me?
 This exercize is left to the reader.***